lokalized/lokalized-java/README.md

 To render a literal placeholder instead of resolving it, escape the opening delimiter with a backslash.
 In JSON this means writing `\\{{name}}`, which renders as `{{name}}` and is not resolved against the placeholder context.
 You can also write `\\}}` for a literal closing delimiter, or `\\\\{{name}}` when you need a literal backslash immediately before a live placeholder.

-Add as many as the translation needs, subject to the configured catalog translation-node limit.
+Add as many as the translation needs, subject to the configured translation-node limit for localized strings files.

 Placeholder values are initially specified by application code - they are the context that is passed in at string evaluation time.

 When a reachable generated definition has the same name as a caller value, the generated value wins during output interpolation.
 Prefer distinct input and generated-output names unless that override is intentional.

 For right-to-left resolved locales, Lokalized wraps application-supplied placeholder values with Unicode First Strong Isolate (U+2068) and Pop Directional Isolate (U+2069) by default.
 This prevents left-to-right values such as product codes, user names, and numbers from reordering nearby punctuation in Arabic, Hebrew, and other RTL translations.
-Translation-file-defined placeholder fragments, such as plural word choices, are not isolated.
+Placeholder fragments defined by the localized strings file, such as plural word choices, are not isolated.

 Suppose the Arabic translation for `Shipment` is `تم تجهيز {{code}}`.
 By default, the caller-supplied `code` value is isolated: